Guide

 - Fast context switching — move between projects without hunting

-SideArc turns Chrome's side panel into a workspace.
+A tool like SideArc turns Chrome's side panel into a workspace.
 Each space is a separate context with its own tabs, pins, and folders.
 Switch spaces with a click or swipe.
 Tabs open in the current space and stay there.
 Your browser stops being one giant list and starts being a navigable work surface.

 Why windows and tab groups aren't enough